DanPearce/CI_PP1_KathyCakes/README.md

 - Get in touch with the bakery.

 ### Website Owner Goals
-- Provide an alterative way to allow customers to get in touch.
+- Provide an alternative way to allow customers to get in touch.
 - Provide a source of information about the bakery.
 - Provide recipes for customers to try at home.
 - Increase profits in store.